Of the many natural plant compounds gaining popularity in the alternative medicines market

 compound annual growth rate (CAGR) of over 11 percent in recent years, and slated to

 increase to a CAGR of more than 14 percent going forward.
-But how did terpenes break into the
+But how did they break into the

 American mainstream?
-This post goes over the role of terpenes in two highly popular categories in
+This post goes over the role of two highly popular categories in

 natural medicine; namely cannabidiol (CBD) products and essential oils.

 Can You Acquire Individual Terpenes?
 Several reputable companies sell both terpene isolates and blends as desired by consumers.
 Daniel Gordon, the founder of True Blue Terpenes, is an example of a retailer committed to producing quality isolates and strain profiles with no synthetic additives like propylene glycol.

 The single most widely represented class of hydrocarbons found in essential oils are terpenes.